kelvins/functional-programming-in-scala/README.md

 val res1: Int = 15
 ```

-As you can see, the return value (output) depends only the function parameters (input values).
+As you can see, the return value (output) depends only on the function parameters (input values).

 Now, let's see an example of an **impure function**: